 Based on over 50 years of research, the American College of Physicians and the American Academy of Sleep Medicine recommend Cognitive Behavioral Therapy for Insomnia (CBT-I) as the most effective treatment option for chronic insomnia disorder in adults.

 CBT-I is a multi-component, individualized treatment involving daily monitoring of your sleep-wake pattern, targeting specific patterns of behavior that are maintaining your insomnia disorder, and refining treatment until you’re able to regularly fall asleep and stay asleep without difficulty.

 CBT-I has demonstrated greater long-term improvements in insomnia compared to a variety of sleep medications, with no concern for side effects like dizziness, headache, daytime sleepiness, and re-emergence of insomnia when sleep medications are discontinued.

 If you’re currently taking sleep medication, you can continue taking these medications during CBT-I treatment.

 Depending on your treatment goals, it’s often possible to significantly reduce or eliminate your use of sleep medication during CBT-I treatment.
 This involves gradually lowering your dosage over multiple weeks in collaboration with your prescribing clinician while implementing CBT-I skills.

 How long will it take to successfully treat my insomnia?

-Although your total number of appointments will depend on your individualized treatment plan, clinical research trials and our own clinical experience delivering CBT-I suggest that most chronic insomnia disorders are successfully treated after only 4 to 8 weekly sessions following your initial clinical assessment.
+Although your total number of appointments will depend on your individualized treatment plan, clinical research trials and Dr. Curtis' clinical experience delivering CBT-I suggest that most chronic insomnia disorders are successfully treated after only 4 to 8 weekly sessions following your initial clinical assessment.